March 17, 2020

 - DO reduce anxiety by tuning out social media and news several hours per day.

-How are you protecting hospital staff?
+How are you protecting hospital team members?